Brenda Starr (1989 film): Release issues

 The film was meant to be released in 1987.
 "It would have been a hot thing," Miller said. "(Brooke's star) was in the ascendancy.
 She was 21, just graduating from college and gorgeous."

 By May 1987, Phil Isaacs and Hyman, representing Mystery Man, started distribution negotiations with New World Pictures, whose executive Bob Cheren later testified that Hyman said "all rights" to the film were available and a deal was arranged.
 New World wanted to cash in on the fact that Dalton had been cast as James Bond and the impending surge in comic-book movies such as Batman and Dick Tracy.
 The film was meant to open theatrically in January 1988.

 However, Ibrahim later decided he wanted a new deal.
 "They (the Ibrahim people) just didn't understand the movie business," Hyman said.
 "They looked at it like real estate or something."
 One of Ibrahim's representatives said their client was "prepared to keep the film on a shelf and watch it in the desert on Saturday nights" if he could not have the kind of distribution deal he wanted.
 Mystery Man kept the film's negative locked up, claiming New World had not signed a contract.

 New World then discovered that Tribune, the company that owned the comic, claimed to hold all television rights to Brenda Starr.
 This meant they could not make money on a TV sale.
 On July 10, 1987, Tribune notified New World that the distribution deal was "unacceptable".
 Mystery Man pulled out of the deal.
 In September, New World sued Tomorrow, Mystery Man and the film's sales agents, claiming fraud, breach of contract and civil conspiracy.
 Mystery Man sought to block New World from distributing the film.

 In December 1987, Shields' mother Teri said: "I feel the film's not ready to be released.
 They need about $60,000 more to re-edit."
 She was also unhappy with the billing.
 "Brooke's name is not on top and it's supposed to be.
 That's in our contract."

 New World sold the film to Zambia, Japan, Belgium, Colombia, Norway and Swaziland.
-In February 1989, New World was bought by Pathe for $189 million.
+In February 1989, New World was bought by Pathe Communications for $189 million.
+However, this deal fell apart, and Ronald Perelman's Andrews Group instead purchased New World that April, indicating that while New World's television operations would continue, their motion pictures and home video operations would be cut back significantly.

 AM-PM Productions bought rights to Brenda Starr in January 1990.
 "We saw the picture as definitely a Cinderella story," said a representative.
 "It's sweet, cute, adorable and charming.
 These are not words Hollywood likes to use."